Martha McLean-Anza Narrows Park

 Historical Significance

-The "Anza Narrows" part of the name refers to the historic crossing point where the Juan Bautista de Anza Expedition traversed the river in 1774 and 1776.
-A marker in the park commemorates this crossing, which is part of the Juan Bautista de Anza National Historic Trail stretching across Southern California.
+The "Anza Narrows" portion of the name?
+That's a nod to history.
+This spot marks where the Juan Bautista de Anza Expedition crossed the river in 1774 and 1776.
+If you explore the park, you'll come across a marker commemorating this crossing - a small piece of the much larger Juan Bautista de Anza National Historic Trail that winds through Southern California.

 Landscape and Views

-Situated atop a shady bluff, the park offers sweeping views of the Santa Ana River.
-The landscape features a mix of shaded picnic areas and open turf, terminating at the bluffs that drop to the river.
+From its position on a shady bluff, the park provides excellent views of the Santa Ana River below and the San Gabriel Mountains in the distance.
+The grounds themselves are a pleasant mix of shaded picnic spots and open grassy areas that extend to the edge of the bluffs overlooking the river.

 Conservation Efforts

-The park plays a significant role in local conservation efforts.
-Inland Empire Waterkeeper, a nonprofit organization dedicated to preserving local water quality, has adopted the park in partnership with the City of Riverside.
+Beyond recreation, this park plays an important role in local environmental stewardship.
+Inland Empire Waterkeeper, a nonprofit focused on protecting local water quality, has partnered with the City of Riverside to adopt the park.

 All Features & Facilities